irmen/prog8/docs/source/compiling.rst

     Prints the "intermediate AST" which is the reduced representation of the program.
     This is what is used in the code generators, to generate the executable code from.

-``-dumpvars``
-    print a dump of the variables in the program

-``-dumpsymbols``
-    print a dump of the variable declarations and subroutine signatures
+``-quietasm``
+    Don't print assembler output results.

+``-slabsgolden``
+    put memory() slabs in 'golden ram' memory area instead of at the end of the program.
+    On the cx16 target this is $0400-07ff.
+This is unavailable on other systems.

+``-slabshigh``
+    put memory() slabs in high memory area instead of at the end of the program.
+    On the cx16 target the value specifies the HiRAM bank to use, on other systems this value is ignored.

 ``-sourcelines``
     Also include the original prog8 source code lines as comments in the generated assembly code file,